 Jan Richards, manager of Central West Libraries, a network taking in the Orange, Blayney, Cabonne, Cowra, and Forbes council areas, says the whole of Australia has “huge literacy issues.”

 “Forty-seven percent of the Australian population are functionally illiterate,” Ms. Richards says.
 “That means they can’t read the instructions on a medicine bottle, they can’t read a map, they can’t read a recipe.”

 The PIRLS study conducted in 2006 compared the reading abilities of children in 40 countries.
 South African readers came last.
 Of the Grade 4 learners tested, only 13 percent reached the lowest benchmark, compared with 94 percent internationally.

 Stats like this are cause for concern.
 The benefits of healthy reading stretch far beyond the classroom.
 So why is reading such a crucial skill in a modern age?

 Reading builds vocabulary

-Reading will help your child learn new words and build his vocabulary.
-Children also learn better language skills as they read — from sentence structure and good grammar, to new words not encountered in the child’s immediate surroundings.
-Reading also helps children to learn how stories are structured and the more kids read, the better writers they become.
+Reading will help your child learn new words and build their vocabulary.
+Children also learn better language skills as they read — from sentence structure and good grammar to new words not encountered in their immediate surroundings.
+Reading also helps children learn how stories are structured, and the more kids read, the better writers they become.
 Many subjects, especially in high school, require written essays where good writers can obtain better marks.

 Readers are better spellers

 SMS language or ‘text talk’ — where 8 is ate and y is why — is contributing to a generation of poor spellers.
 Reading and spelling form a two-way street — each aids the other.
-In the higher grades, marks are deducted for spelling errors, so better spelling means better marks.
-In business, poor spelling is unprofessional… and before you hit spell check, remember, it’s never completely accurate!
+In the higher grades, marks get deducted for spelling errors, so better spelling means better marks.
+In business, poor spelling is unprofessional.
+Before you hit spell check, remember, it’s never completely accurate!